L'Héritage du Pic Saint Loup - Pic Saint-Loup Tour de Pierres 2023

 Wine rated (2026 guide) 91/100

-Tour de Pierres, made from red clay, is more pulpy, with a minty freshness and silky tannins, and is a masterful expression of Languedoc red wine.
+Made from red clay soils, Tour de Pierres is a fuller-bodied wine with a minty freshness and silky tannins—a masterful expression of Languedoc red wine.

 About the estate:

-L'Héritage du Pic-Saint-Loup is a historic terroir located on the grounds of the former convent of Château de Montferrand.
-The first winegrowers began cultivating these vineyards in the 12th century.
-This jewel of the appellation, directly backed by the Pic, is now run by the Ravaille family, who are responsible for introducing Syrah, now the dominant grape variety in the appellation.
-In 1992, the latest generation, Xavier, Pierre, and Jean-Marc, decided to leave the cooperative to vinify these beautiful high-altitude lands.
-High standards in the vineyard, precision in expression, and controlled power are the current characteristics of the estate's production, which is a benchmark in the appellation.
+L'Héritage du Pic-Saint-Loup is a historic vineyard located on the grounds of the former convent of Château de Montferrand.
+It was in the 12th century that the first winegrowers began cultivating these vineyards.
+This jewel of the appellation, nestled directly against the Pic, is now run by the Ravaille family, to whom we owe, in particular, the introduction of Syrah, which is now the dominant grape variety in the appellation.
+The latest generation—Xavier, Pierre, and Jean-Marc—decided in 1992 to leave the cooperative to vinify these beautiful high-altitude vineyards.
+Rigorous standards in the vineyard, precision in expression, and controlled power are the hallmarks of the estate’s current production, making it a benchmark within the appellation.